Callophrys/OhioLeps01/README.md

 Split out longitude values for Sites
 Split out city-state-zip to parts
 Assure navigation and sitedate controls are working in SiteDate and SDO pages, and others too.
 The head, body, and tail parts of Container are all same - so snippitafy these into one thing.
 Snippitafy double container - think unifying both into one flexy thing.
+Move "View All" of SDO into DataOption control item "Recently Updated" option of DataOption control (1) needs to do something or hide it (2) could be extended to show a data range dropdown or somethi
+Support selection of SDO multi-record so a point of reference is maintained when going from multi to single mode.

 Use this if needing to turn of reativity for some variables
 <!-- svelte-ignore non_reactive_update -->